absynce/absynce.github.io/posts/elm-blog-github-part-2.md

 ## Step 5 - Wrap the content with a `div`

-Actually, instead of showing this code, try it on your own.
+Actually, instead of _me_ showing _you_ this code, try it on your own; then show it to me.

 <p class="notice">
 Chances are good if you make a mistake the compiler will let you know.
 If you get lost, start back where you knew the code was working and try again.